a-ZINC/Cherno-CPP-Notes/docs/en/debugging_wizard/phase0/2_ch_1_project_Setup.md

 ## Appendix A — Complete Code, File by File

 Everything needed to build this chapter is on this page, so you do not need any download.
-Each listing is the exact file that was compiled and tested while preparing this note (the C++ sources and `fd_test` were compiled with the same warning flags and run; the CMake files were not run through CMake, see the note in Step 1.3).
+Each listing is the exact file that was compiled and tested while preparing this note (the C++ sources and `fd_test` were compiled with the same warning flags and run; the CMake files were not run through CMake, see the honesty note in Step 1.3).

 **Convention for every future chapter:** code lives inside its note, so each note is self-contained.